 How to Get from Edinburgh to Loch Ness

-Depending on if you want to visit Loch Ness independently or not, there are a number of ways you can reach this incredible lake.
+Depending on if you want to visit Loch Ness independently or not, there are several ways you can reach this incredible lake.
 Whether you’re driving yourself or want to take the planning out of it and get on an organised tour, there are a lot of options from Edinburgh to Loch Ness.

 By far the easiest way to reach Loch Ness from Edinburgh (if you’re travelling independently) is by car.
 Having a car will give you a lot of flexibility (especially to stop off on all of the great sites to on the Edinburgh to Inverness drive) and will allow you to go at your own pace.

-The drive from Edinburgh to Loch Ness will take about 3.5 hours all-in, so it is a bit of a distance for a simple day trip.
-There drive does, however, go by a number of other points of interest that you can take in so you don’t necessarily need to only set your sites on Loch Ness and Urquhart Castle.
+The drive from Edinburgh to Loch Ness will take about 3.5 hours all-in, so it is a bit of a distance for one day.
+The drive does, however, go by several other points of interest that you can take in so you don’t necessarily need only to set your sites on Loch Ness and Urquhart Castle.

 If you need to hire a car while in Scotland, then we suggest browsing RentalCars.com to book.
-Here you will find great deals across many major car rental companies.
+Here you will be able to compare prices across many major car rental companies.

 It’s also worth taking out an excess insurance policy with iCarHireInsurance as it’s usually cheaper than the equivalent insurance from the car hire company.

-If you’re not keen on travelling independently, don’t drive or simply do not want to deal with the fuss of lining up train, coach and bus timetables, then going on an organised tour from Edinburgh to Loch Ness can be a really good option.
+If you’re not keen on travelling independently, don’t drive or simply do not want to deal with the fuss of lining up train, coach and bus timetables, then going on an organised Loch Ness tour from Edinburgh can be a really good option.

-There are lots of options for day tours to Loch Ness from Edinburgh available, most including stops in other Highland attractions.
+There are lots of options for day tours available, most including stops in other Highland attractions.

-This full-day tour will take you to Loch Ness via Fort William and Glencoe.
-It will pick you up in Edinburgh before taking you to some Highland highlights and onto Loch Ness.
-You can also opt to include a ticket for Urquhart Castle and a boat tour on the lake.
-Click here to check availability.
+This full-day tour or this full-day tour will take you to Loch Ness via Fort William and Glencoe.
+Your tour guide will pick you up in Edinburgh before taking you to some Highland highlights and onto Loch Ness.
+You can also opt to include a ticket for Urquhart Castle and a boat tour on the lake in the tour price.

-Many of those travelling in Scotland would like to do so via the train and this is definitely an option when heading on an Edinburgh to Loch Ness day trip, however, it isn’t completely straightforward.
+Many of those travelling in Scotland would like to do so via the train and this is definitely an option, however, it isn’t completely straightforward.

 There are no direct trains that go from Edinburgh to Loch Ness and, instead, you will need to get a train to Inverness and then catch a local bus to Loch Ness.